 Lunch will normally be accompanied by wine, locally produced, of course, and water.
 If you are not a fan of Italian wines, I commend you to open your taste buds to them.
 Prosecco, Italian fizz, is lighter and softer than champagne, with its soft, buttery taste.
 I think it’s suitable for drinking on any occasion.
 The reds are typically not always as full bodied as French reds, which suits me – try the Chianti (although some can be very tannic) or Valpolicella, both delicious, especially if you are eating red meat.
 Sicilian wines are great.

 In the white wines – well, there is always the popular Pinot Grigio, or Soave.
+For perfectly chilled wine every time, consider investing in an Under Counter Wine Fridge.
 Check the local wine for your region, but most of all, enjoy.
 Buon appetito!

 If you are planning on taking Italy holidays you just have to try the cuisine.
 To make your visit even more special check out the Owners Direct website and book into a luxury villa for your holiday – you won’t regret it!